King’s Speech: Key takeaways from public rail ownership to Great British Energy

 Border Security, Asylum and Immigration Bill

-Delivering on a key manifesto pledge, Labour has introduced this bill which they say aims to proect national security by deterring channel crossings and prosecuting the people smugglers responsible.
+Delivering on a key manifesto pledge, Labour has introduced this bill which it says aims to protect national security by deterring Channel crossings and prosecuting the people smugglers responsible.

-It will give the newly-created Border Security Command and law enforcement more powers to crack down on criminal gangs, as well as strengthening the penalty for criminals involved.
+It will give the newly created Border Security Command and law enforcement more powers to crack down on criminal gangs and strengthens the penalty for criminals involved.

-The government also aims to improve the failing asylum system with the bill, making it more efficient and ending the use of hotels by clearing the asylym backlog.
+The government also aims to improve the failing asylum system with the bill, making it more efficient and ending the use of hotels by clearing the asylum backlog.

 Tobacco and Vapes Bill